 There is a trail marked at the road near where the porter potties normally reside.
 Follow this as it twists through the woods and eventually heads up hill past boulders.
 You will have Fun House right in front of you as you get to the cliff.
 Head left for bombardment and the hard slabs.
 Head right for the Lower Refuse area.

-Browse More Classics in Lower Left Wall / Ventilator Slabs
+Browse More Rock Climbing Classics in Lower Left Wall / Ventilator Slabs

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Lower Left Wall / Ventilator Slabs:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Lower Left Wall / Ventilator Slabs:

 Fun House 5.7 5a 15 V+ 13 MVS 4b Trad, 2 pitches, 150'